hknutzen/Netspoc/language.markdown

 connection permit-vpn" to enable filtering of VPN traffic at interface ACL.

-For IOS routers from version 12.3(8)T up, a separate access-list is used for filtering incoming traffic of crypto tunnels.
-Use attribute `no_crypto_filter` to enable the old behavior where crypto traffic is filtered by access-lists of interfaces.
+For IOS routers, a separate access-list is used for filtering incoming traffic of crypto tunnels.

 ## Changing default values of command line switches